omeerkorkmazz/adr-examples/examples/adr-api-gateway.md

 As a technology team of Company X, we develop and manage business workflows with a monolith project.
 Since our team grows rapidly and the domain starts to be more complicated, we would like to migrate our systems to the microservices by seperating the domain.

-As a first step, we should choose an open-source API Gateway because of technical requirements such as Authentication, Authorization.
+As a first step, we need to choose an open-source API Gateway because of technical requirements such as Authentication, Authorization.
 We have two major needs;

 * The language of source code suitable for our development team in terms of know-how
 * Open-source options.